 Scientists have come up with techniques of vaporizing carbon in Chemical Vapor Deposition (CVD) which can yield synthetic diamonds of the highest clarity grades.
 Without advanced equipment and knowledge, synthetics can be very hard to be differentiated from the real stuff.

-This gives us another reason why I always emphasize on the need of a reliable diamond certificate.
-No matter what happens in laboratories, real diamonds are formed through millions of years and impregnated with the sweat of workers.
+This gives us another reason why I always emphasize the need for having a reliable diamond certificate.
+No matter what happens in laboratories, real diamonds are formed over millions of years and impregnated with the sweat of workers.
 That in itself will be incomparably worth more than synthetic diamonds.

 And if you are one of the people who hope the prices of diamonds will see a definitive crash with the introduction of synthetics, you can continue to pray hard.
 Do you think large companies involved in lab-grown diamonds like Gemesis would purposely flood the market with cheap diamonds even if they could?